 Are there any dates specifically allotted to honor the dead/spirits in your culture?

-To further boost your knowledge about the Chinese Ghost month, you are going to learn the top five ghost-related words to make your language skill shine.
+To further boost your knowledge about Chinese Ghost month, you are going to learn the top five ghost-related words to make your language skills shine.
 Plus, the taboos you must know to spice up conversations with your Chinese friends.

 Of course, you can’t talk about the Chinese ghost month without learning the most essential character — 鬼 (ghost)!
 In oracle bone script, 鬼 was a kneeling figure with a square-shaped head.
 Today, it means “ghost,” “devil” or “spirit of the dead.”

 Ghost month 鬼月 (guǐ yuè)

 鬼 (Ghost) + 月 (Month) = 鬼月 (Ghost month)

 The Chinese 7th lunar month is not a typical month compared with other months in the Chinese calendar because the month is commonly referred to as 鬼月 (ghost month).
 During the month, Chinese people pay their respects to the deceased by offering sacrifices, cooking elaborate meals, and burning paper-mache of goods like clothes and gold.